-No failures for inhalation resistance, exhalation resistance, or filtration performance were observed-i.e., the performance data suggests that these units would be protective so long as a proper fit is achieved.
-This model currently has a five-year designated shelf life; the Appendix shows a 3M letter to end users with shelf life and recommended storage condition information [3M 2020].
-Thus, these respirators tested are past their designated shelf life.
-These findings pertain to 3M units from Facility Two and may not be applicable to other stockpile facilities and/or under different environmental storage conditions.
+No failures for inhalation resistance or exhalation resistance were observed; two failures for filtration performance were observed, where these two respirators came from two different lots.
+This model currently has a five-year recommended shelf life; the Appendix 2 shows a 3M letter to end users with shelf life and recommended storage condition information [3M 2018, 3M 2020].
+Thus, these respirators tested are past their recommended shelf life.
+These findings pertain to 3M units from Facility Three and may not be applicable to other stockpile facilities and/or under different environmental storage conditions.